acarrasco/about/manager_readme.md

 - To give you honest feedback
 - To lead by example
 - To coach and mentor you
-- To tell dad jokes when no one is expecting them
+- To crack a joke when no one is expecting it